(888) 552-6760 SCHEDULE AN APPOINTMENT

 A number (0-4) or the letter X is assigned to each factor.
 A higher number indicates increasing severity.
 For instance, a T1 score indicates a smaller tumor than a T2 score.
 The letter X means the information could not be assessed.

-Once the T, N and M scores have been assigned, an overall stage is determined.
+Once the T, N and M scores have been established, an overall stage is assigned.

 T categories for oral cavity cancer